 Lastly, just put a knot in the loop of twine directly above the top bead.
 This will make a nice and simple hanger for your ornament.

-I just love how this mini Christmas tree with wood beads turned out!
+I just love how this leather ornament turned out!
 I love the modern farmhouse look to the DIY leather ornaments.
 Fits right in on the backdrop of our new shiplap wall in the living room.

-I’ve got one more fun DIY leather ornament tutorial up my sleeve that I can’t wait to show you tomorrow!
+I’ve got one more fun DIY leather ornament tutorial up my sleeve that I can’t wait to show you tomorrow (UPDATE: see how the other leather ornament turned out!)